Hemanth-the-coder/Snake_ladder_game/README.md

 # Snake_ladder_game
-Play snake and ladder game with on just terminal
+Play snake and ladder game on just terminal

 The image of snake and ladder board is uploaded above